AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/writing_private_voting_contract.md

 # Writing a private voting smart contract in Aztec.nr

 In this tutorial we will go through writing a very simple private voting smart contract in Aztec.nr.
-You will learn about private functions, public functions, composability between them, and state management.
+You will learn about private functions, public functions, composability between them, state management and creatively using nullifiers to prevent people from voting twice!

 We will build this: